DoctorLogicProduct/dltest/_posts/2020-03-18-2020-03-18 how-doctors-should-respond-leads.md

 post_highlight: ''

 ---
 In a world full of noise, time is becoming one of the most valuable resources at our disposal, and this is particularly true for medical practices.

 Studies have shown that if you aren’t getting in contact with your prospects within 5 minutes of them submitting an appointment request or requesting additional information—you are running an exponential risk of losing that prospect.
 With the high costs of paid advertising and the ever-increasing competition in the digital landscape, you literally can’t afford to waste another moment.

 ## Let's Set The Scene

 One Saturday afternoon, you decide to venture out for those new shoes you need for an upcoming event.

-You walk into a shoe store and you immediately see the pair that will be perfect for this event.
-You make your way over to the shelf.
+You head out to the nearest mall and while walking around you catch a glimpse of the perfect pair.
+You make your way over to the shelf, pick it up and survey the shoe up close.
 Now you just need to find your size, but there isn’t a staff member insight.

-You patiently wait a few minutes, but of course, you eventually start to tap your toe and continue to look around in hopes this will show you need help.
+You patiently wait a few seconds and within minutes you’re tapping your toe and looking around for someone to acknowledge you.
 But still nothing. _So, what do you do?_

-Let’s be honest...you’re going to pop over to the shoe store that is right across the street and buy the very same shoes there.
+Let’s be honest...you’re going to pop over to the next shoe store  and buy the very same shoes or find a better option there.

 This begs a question... **Why should online service be any different?**